LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseTutorial.md

 Note that the article has a “Pending” notation on it.
 We add this for new articles and for articles created by agents using the Agent Advisor widget, so that a manager or supervisor can approve them before they are included in the results.

-Click **Approve** to continue.
+To continue with this tutorial, click the **Approve** link over on the right.

 ### Step 3: Train and tune

 Let’s test our knowledge base and see how the NLU will return results.

-1. In the search view, type something close to your article’s title or intent qualifiers.
-In the example we gave above, we'll type something like “my login doesn't work."
+1. In the search view, type something close to your article’s title or intent qualifiers, e.g., “my login doesn't work."

     <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/kb_tutorial5.png">